-Sugar Free Simple Syrup recipe
+About this Sugar Free Simple Syrup recipe

-Plus, pure sugar goes through a refining process.
+Sugar is sweet and wonderful, but many people choose to limit it for personal or dietary reasons.
 It’s made from sugar cane, which is processed into a brown syrup with molasses, which is then run through a centrifuge to separate the molasses from the sugar crystals, and is then filtered to make white sugar.

 Sugar substitutes can be great for lightening up baked goods and drinks, especially!
-From stevia to monkfruit, there are so many ways to make healthier choices when it comes to sugar.
+From stevia to monkfruit, there are so many ways to tailor sweetness to your preferences and dietary needs.
+One of my family members has Type 1 diabetes, so I know firsthand how wonderful it is to have sugar substitutes on hand.
+It has opened a ton of doors for them!

 I have had several requests over the years to make a sugar-free syrup option to stand in for regular simple syrup in my